blaster151/fp-3/pdi/AI_DEV_GUIDELINES.md

-# tiny-fp
+# AI/Human Development Guidelines

-A compact, practical functional programming toolkit for TypeScript.
+*This file contains detailed processes for AI-assisted development.
+For human developers, see `HUMAN_DEV_GUIDELINES.md` for a concise overview.*

+## Overview

+This document provides systematic processes for AI-assisted development of the tiny-fp functional programming library.

 ## Features